 That’s why we’ve put together this guide on 10 powerful metrics that you can track in YouTube Analytics.

 Understanding YouTube analytics data can help you make impactful decisions that massively improve your YouTube video and channel performance.

 Start selling online now with ShopifyStart your free trial

 First things first: To access your YouTube Analytics dashboard, click your profile picture at the top right of any YouTube page, and then click “YouTube Studio (beta).”

 Now, at the top of the YouTube Analytics dashboard, there are four tabs.
-The first is an overview and then there are three tabs which contain YouTube analytics metrics relating to what you’d like to achieve:
+The first is an overview, and then there are three tabs that contain YouTube analytics metrics relating to what you’d like to achieve: